-The standard nozzles are sized to apply approximately 1 quart (.95 liters) per thousand square feet ((93 m2) in either gear whether broadcasting or trimming.
-Referring to FIGURE 16: Dashboard mounted Spray Selector Valves (I) control which selects High gear Broadcast and Trim Nozzles.
-Spray Valve (J) selects Low gear Broadcast and Trim Nozzles.
-[If the Half Gallon Nozzle Kit is installed, approximately One half gallon (1.89 liters) per thousand square feet is applied.]
+The sprayer comes from the factory with standard nozzles sized to apply approximately 1 QUART (.95 liters) per thousand square feet ((93 m2) in either gear whether broadcasting or trimming.
+[An optional Half Gallon Nozzle Kit is available to apply approximately ONE-HALF GALLON (1.89 liters) PER THOUSAND SQUARE FEET.]

-The sprayer has a broadcast pattern width of 11 feet (3.4 meters) using a single front mounted nozzle, as shown in FIGURE 17.
-The spray distribution pattern allows the use of the seven-foot (2.1 meter) overlap spreader travel pattern to achieve an even and complete coverage of the sprayed product on the entire turf area by overlapping the edge of the last spray pattern approximately 2 feet (.61 meter).
-Using a trim nozzle provides an even finished distribution over a spray pattern of 6 feet (1.82 meters) on the surface being treated.

-The sprayer and spreader can be operated at the same time to provide even and complete distribution of both the sprayed and spread products to the entire area.
+With the 20 PSI Pressure Unloader Valve installed at the factory, the sprayer has a 7-FOOT effective pattern width and an 11 FEET (3.4 meters) overall pattern width using a single front mounted broadcast nozzle, as shown in FIGURE 17.
+The spray distribution pattern allows the use of a 7-FOOT (2.1 meter) overlap spreader travel pattern to achieve an even and complete coverage of the sprayed product on the entire turf area by overlapping the edge of the last spray pattern approximately 2 FEET (.61 meter).
+Using a trim nozzle provides an even finished distribution over a spray pattern of 6 FEET (1.82 meters) on the surface being treated.
+If your calibrated effective spreader width is 7 feet, the factory settings will enable the sprayer and spreader to be operated at the same time to provide even and complete distribution of both the sprayed and spread products to the entire area.